 - Eliciting compensation details and determining whether the compensation is in range.

-- Assessing cultural fit to determine whether the transplant will take.
+- Assessing the cultural fit to determine whether the transplant will take.

 - Calibrating the candidate to verify that the executive is a top performer.

 - Positioning offers, negotiating, and closing the candidate

 LinkedIn is a Massive Source of Passive Candidate Information